Our First Jail

-Prior to its destruction, it housed the only locally executed person, a Rumley man, Alfred Artis, who was convicted of killing his 12 year-old daughter, Emma.
-Artis was incarcerated in February, 1854, and held throughout his trail.
-He kept Emma cruelly chained in a shed beginning in November, 1853, during the winter months until she died due to the deprivation of food, water, and clothing.
-Local witnesses testified as to Emma’s abuse with her father placing an iron collar around her neck and beating her with a pole.
-The severe cold caused Emma’s hands and feet to freeze as well.
+Prior to its destruction, it housed the only locally executed person, a Rumley man, Alfred Artis, who was convicted of killing his 12-year-old daughter, Emma.
+Artis was incarcerated in February 1854 and held throughout his trial.
+He kept Emma cruelly chained in a shed beginning in November 1853, during the winter months until she died due to the deprivation of food, water, and clothing.
+Local witnesses testified to Emma's abuse with her father placing an iron collar around her neck and beating her with a pole.
+The severe cold caused Emma's hands and feet to freeze as well.

 It would take two juries and a little over a year for the authorities to convict Artis.
 A deputy sheriff constructed a special set of chains to hold the man known throughout the area for his unusual strength.
 On the day of his execution, Artis refused to climb the stairway of the scaffolding, so he had to be beaten and dragged up to the gallows.
 A large crowd gathered and watched this history-making public execution.

 Our Third Jail - The Victorian Italianate Jail

 In 1875, the Victorian Italianate jail was built at a cost of $38,600.
 It was designed for two uses; the front portion would serve as the sheriff's residence and the rear cell block as a jailhouse.
 The ornate brick structure features panels and paired brackets lining the frieze of the low-pitched roofline.
 Stone hood molds, bracketed sills, and quoins at the corners complete the ornamentation.
 The rock-faced stone cell block attached to the east side is an original feature.